 Why Can’t I Store Brown Rice Long-term

-Brown rice has the outer husk attached to the rice kernel which has a high oil content, free fatty acids, that oxidize quicker than white rice with the shell removed.
+Brown rice has the outer husk attached to the rice kernel which has a high oil content, and free fatty acids, that oxidize quicker than white rice with the shell removed.
 The maximum shelf life for brown rice, regardless of how it is packaged, is 3 to 6 months.

 Is White Rice a Good Survival or Emergency Food?